webplatform/docs/css/properties/flex/index.md

 * The flex item does not grow with the other flex items to fit a larger container.
 * The flex item shrinks proportional to the other flex items to fit a smaller container.
 * The flex item's initial main size is determined by either the [[css/properties/width|width]] or [[css/properties/height|height]] property, whichever is in the main dimension, as determined by the [[css/properties/flex-flow|flex-direction]] property.
-}}{{CSS Property Value
-|Data Type=3 1 60%
-|Description=* The flex item grows three times as much as the other flex items to fit a larger container.
-* The flex item shrinks just as much as the other flex items to fit a smaller container.
-* The flex item's initial main size is 60% of its container.
 }}
 }}
 {{Examples_Section